Abdul-Wasih03/rl-value-iteration/README.md

 ## RESULT:
-Thus the program to find th optimal policy using value iteration is implemented successfully
+Thus the program to find the optimal policy using value iteration is implemented successfully